Brunel-Visualization/Brunel/gallery/src/main/webapp/sample_data/README.md

 ### minard
-These data sets are taken from a public domain graphic by Joseph Minard [https://en.wikipedia.org/wiki/Charles_Joseph_Minard](https://en.wikipedia.org/wiki/Charles_Joseph_Minard) The graphic was hand-digitized by Leeland Wilkinson
+These data sets are taken from a public domain graphic by Joseph Minard [https://en.wikipedia.org/wiki/Charles_Joseph_Minard](https://en.wikipedia.org/wiki/Charles_Joseph_Minard) The graphic was hand-digitized by Leeland Wilkinson.

 ### mobydickcounts.csv
 This frequency table was built by Dan Rope using Pyhtion Scikit text analysis tools, based on the Project Gutenberg text for the book, which is in the public domain. [http://onlinebooks.library.upenn.edu/webbin/gutbook/lookup?num=2701](http://onlinebooks.library.upenn.edu/webbin/gutbook/lookup?num=2701)

 ### sierpinski.csv
-This data set was built by Frank van Ham using well-known algorithms and is in the public domain
+This data set was built by Frank van Ham using well-known algorithms and is in the public domain.

 ### Unemployment.csv
 This data set is public domain data taken from the U.S. Bureau of Labor Statistics [http://www.bls.gov](http://www.bls.gov)